Local Limits of Connected Subgroups of $SL_3(\mathbb{R})$: Introduction

 The Chabauty compactification $\Sub(G)$ may be used to compactify Bruhat-Tits buildings or symmetric spaces, by identifying points in those spaces with their stabilizers in $G$ viewed as points in $\Sub(G)$.
 See \cite{GJT, GR, CLV}.

-Aknowldegements: Lazarovich was supported by ISF grant No.1562/19.
-Leitner was partially supported by the ISF-UGC joint research program framework grant No. 1469/14 and No. 577/15.
+Aknowldegements: Lazarovich was supported by ISF grant No.1562/19 and by the German-Israeli Foundation for Scientific Research and Development.
+Leitner was partially supported by the ISF-UGC joint research program framework grant 1469/14 and 577/15 and 704/08.
 We thank Corina Ciobotaru and Marc Burger for helpful discussions, and the latter for suggesting we look at O-minimal structures.
+We thank the referee for many insightful comments which improved the paper.